 Here are leash and scoop laws dog owners should know before packing up the favorite pooch and heading out.

-- Dogs may walk on a leash at any public park or trail, except Klineline Pond and the Vancouver Lake beach area.
+Dogs may walk on a leash at many public parks or trails.
+Exceptions:

-- Dogs are not allowed to be off the leash at any park or trail except the following five dog parks:
+Dogs are not allowed to be off the leash at any park or trail except in the four off-leash dog parks listed below.

-Dakota Memorial Off-Leash Area at Pacific Community Park
+Dakota Memorial Dog Park at Pacific Community Park

 16303 N.E.
 15th St., Vancouver